realA10001986/Flux-Capacitor/README.md

 ## Initial Configuration

->The following instructions only need to be followed once, on fresh TCDs.
+>The following instructions only need to be followed once, on fresh FCs.
 They do not need to be repeated after a firmware update.

 The first step is to establish access to the FC's configuration web site ("Config Portal") in order to configure your FC: